 The E-series heads are much lighter than the A-series.
 If you look at the the bases next to eachother, the A-series base is a little larger than the E-series.
 I think the A-series base is a little more powerful in order to compensate for the difference in brush mass.
-My A-series base running an E-series head is quite a bit more powerful than my wifes E-series set.
+My A-series base running an E-series head is quite a bit more powerful than the E-series set.

 Booya.
 Saved money and got a superior toothbrush.

-Step 1: Buy an E-series head
+Step 1: Buy an E-series Head